Skip to main content

 What’s Covered:

 The University of Michigan is a public research university located in Ann Arbor, Michigan.
-It’s consistently ranked within the top 30 universities in the nation and is commonly referred to as one of the “Public Ivies” for its commitment to academic excellence.
+It’s consistently ranked among the best universities in the nation and is commonly thought of as one of the “Public Ivies” for its academic excellence, competitive admissions, and abundant resources.

-Since the University of Michigan is a prestigious school, you’ll need to ensure you have a strong academic profile to get accepted.
-In this post, we’ll review the average academic profile of accepted students, what the admissions committee looks for, how you can improve your chances of acceptance, and what you’ll need to apply to the University of Michigan.
+Keep reading to learn about the average academic profile of accepted students, what the admissions committee looks for, how you can improve your chances of acceptance, and what you’ll need to apply to the University of Michigan.

 How Hard Is It to Get Into the University of Michigan?

 To gain an understanding of your chances of acceptance at the University of Michigan, use our free admissions calculator.
 This tool uses your grades, test scores, extracurriculars, and more to estimate your odds of acceptance and top schools, like the University of Michigan.
-Plus, we’ll give you tips on how to improve your profile!
+Plus, it will provide insight into how you can improve your profile!

 Average Academic Profile of Accepted University of Michigan Students